mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

 * **DC-DC converter**: enables to provide the appropriate supply voltage to the companion computer which is typically in a different range of voltage/current/power as the battery.

   *Choice*: Wingoneer XL4016E1 (input: 4-40V, output: 1.25-36V at max 8A, max power: 200W).
 Since the 6S LiPo battery (i.e., a Turnigy Graphene Professional 12000mAh 6S15C LiPo Pack) provides at most 25.2V and at least 18.0V and the Intel NUC companion computer needs a supply voltage between 12V and 19V and has a rated power supply of 19V/6.33A, the converter must be able to take 18V-25.2V in and deliver 19V/6.33A (or 121W).
+You can find `here https://www.alldatasheet.com/datasheet-pdf/pdf/1134370/XLSEMI/XL4016E1.html>`__ the datasheet of the XL4016E1.
+Go `here <https://www.amazon.fr/WINGONEER-R%C3%A9gulateur-convertisseur-Efficacit%C3%A9-Alimentation/dp/B071L34ZXB>`__ for more information about the Wingoneer circuit and where to buy it.

+(updated)
     .. admonition:: todo

      add links to datasheets onlien and cite the pages where you found this info.